shawnbrown/get_reader/README.md

 This module provides a `get_reader()` function that returns reader objects similar to those returned by `csv.reader()`.
 This package:

+* reduces common boilerplate code for handling files and reading records
 * reads data from a variety of sources (CSV, Excel, pandas, etc.)
 * provides a single interface across Python versions (including seamless Unicode-aware CSV support for Python 2)
-* optionally manages file handling and reduces boilerplate code
+* is easy to incorporate into your own projects:

   * has no hard dependencies
   * runs on Python 2.6, 2.7, 3.2 through 3.8, PyPy, PyPy3, and Jython
   * is freely available under the Apache License, version 2
-* can serve as a light-weight requirement for other projects or can be easily vendored directly into a codebase
+  * can be easily vendored directly into your codebase if you don't want to include it as a dependency

 **Open a UTF-8 encoded CSV:**